runtimeverification/k/k-distribution/tutorial/1_k/4_imp++/lesson_8/README.md

 Note that we rearrange a bit the semantics, to group the semantics of old IMP's constructs together, and separate it from the new IMP++'s semantics.

-Once we are done adding all the comments, we can `krun` with the documentation option `--output latex`, and then visualize the generated PDF document.

-Everything looks good, except the configuration.
-We can move the store, in and out cells on the next line.
-The html-ish tag `<br/>` inserts a line break in the configuration layout, as you can see in the generated document.

 There is a detailed discussion at the end of the document about the `--transition` option of `kompile`, because that is important and we want the poster to include everything we learned in this part of the tutorial.